deepxpace/django_react_ecommerce_backend/README.md

 Django React E-commerce Frontend can be access at https://github.com/auriorajaa/django_react_ecommerce_frontend

-This is the backend repository for Upfront, a multi-vendor e-commerce platform built with Django Rest Framework.
+This is the backend repository for Kosimart, a multi-vendor e-commerce platform built with Django Rest Framework.
 This backend provides RESTful APIs to support the e-commerce functionality including user authentication, product management, order processing, and payment integration.

 ## Prerequisites